boots-edu/textbook/source/original/week10.md

 * First we need to create a variable to hold our dialog:
 * We can then hide it and add it to the component:
   * Note\, if you want it to display immediately\, then you can call show with true _this\.dialog\.show_  _\(true\);_
-* Whenever we want to show the dialog\, we just pass true to it’s show method
+* Whenever we want to show the dialog\, we just pass true to it's show method
 * If we want to get an event to subscribe to when the window is closed\, or something happens in the dialog\, we can implement our on EventSubjects and subscribe to them in the parent\.

 <span style="color:#D4D4D4">    dialog: </span>  <span style="color:#D4D4D4">MyDialog</span>  <span style="color:#D4D4D4"> = </span>  <span style="color:#569CD6">new</span>  <span style="color:#D4D4D4"> </span>  <span style="color:#D4D4D4">MyDialog</span>  <span style="color:#D4D4D4">\(\);</span>